 Cayenne pepper vs. jalapeno: What’s the main difference between these hot chili pepper types?
 Are these two peppers good to substitute with one another?
 Let’s discuss the details here.

-Cayenne pepper vs jalapeno.
+Cayenne pepper vs. jalapeno.
 What's the difference?
 These two peppers belong to the same family.
-But these are highly differ in their intensity of heat and with their unique flavors.
+But these are highly different in their intensity of heat and with their unique flavors.

 Let's see them in detail and also the best possible ways for substituting them.